Associate Degree

-The associate degree is generally accepted by other University of Wisconsin System institutions as fulfilling the university-wide general education breadth requirements.
+The associate degree is generally accepted by other Universities of Wisconsin institutions as fulfilling the university-wide general education breadth requirements.
 The benefits to earning an associate degree begin with a program that is shorter in duration and can be earned quickly giving you a quick boost in a career field.
 This is an excellent way for you to earn credentials that will help you succeed in the workplace while you are on your educational pathway towards a bachelor's degree.
-UWRF offers three Associate Degrees:
+UWRF offers three associate degrees:

 Minimum Requirements for all Associate Degrees